Onion Futures Act: Effect on price volatility

 The ban has provided academics with a unique opportunity to study the effect of an active futures market on commodity prices.
 Experts have been divided on the effect that onion futures trading has on the volatility of onion prices.
 Holbrook Working published a study in 1960 which argued that price volatility declined after the futures market for onions was introduced in the 1940s.
 Working cited this study as proof of the efficient-market hypothesis.
 In 1963, this theory was lent more support by a study published by Roger Gray.
 Gray, an expert in agricultural futures markets and professor emeritus of economics at Stanford University, concluded that onion price volatility increased after the Onion Futures Act was passed.

 Aaron C. Johnson published a study in 1973 that contradicted Gray's findings.
 He found that onion price volatility in the 1960s was the lowest of any decade on record.
 Financial journalist Justin Fox noted that even though onion prices in the 1960s might have been more stable due to better weather or advances in transportation methods: "There was certainly no clear evidence from the onion fields to support the presumption that speculative markets got prices right."
 In the 2000s, onion prices were significantly more volatile than corn or oil prices.
 This volatility led the son of a farmer who initially lobbied for the ban to advocate a return to onion futures trading.

+Repeal efforts

+In April 2026, a group of undergraduate students at the University of Chicago formed For Our Futures, an advocacy organization seeking the repeal of the act.
+On April 17, the group held a demonstration on the university's main quadrangle, distributed approximately 100 raw onions, and collected 131 signatures on a petition supporting repeal.
+Four members subsequently held a similar demonstration at Northwestern University on May 1, where they reported collecting another 99 signatures.
+The organizers said that its objective of legalizing onion futures was genuine.
+The campaign was also discussed by Bloomberg Opinion columnist Matt Levine.